-3.8.3 Supply from Pole Line (where permitted by bylaw)
+3.8.3 Supply from Pole Line

 The Customer has the responsibility to provide the secondary overhead conductor to the Supply Point, or pay for Hydro Ottawa to provide the conductor.
 Hydro Ottawa shall install and connect the service conductor at the Supply Point; however, the Customer shall supply any anchoring, as required.